 Light Industry

-19 Sep—15 Nov 2025Light Industry brings together the work of nine artists and photographers, across generations, who have worked within the theme of industry.
-Viewed collectively, the works explore how industries, past and present, and of various scales and levels of visibility, continue to impact our bodies and shape the wider environment.
+19 Sep—15 Nov 2025"Light Industry" brings together the work of nine artists and photographers, across generations who have worked within the theme of industry.
+Each of them has focused their lens on human interaction with machines or large tools, industrial areas and their architecture, building sites or labor itself and the traces of these in post-industrial landscapes from the US to Russia, to Sweden, Italy, England and Wales.
+Viewed collectively, "Light Industry" explores how industries, past and present, and of various scales and levels of visibility, continue to impact our bodies and shape the wider environment.

 Laurenz Berges (b.
 1966, Cloppenburg, Germany) lives and works in Düsseldorf.
 Berges' photographic work focuses primarily on transience, and the space between use and decay.
 Berges studied under Bernd Becher and spent a year assisting Evelyn Hofer in the 1980’s.
 Selected Exhibitions: The Becher House in Mudersbach, The Photographic Collection SK Kultur, Cologne (solo, 2023/24); Josef Albers Museum Quadrat, Bottrop (solo, 2020).